MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections-desktop.md

 > All SharePoint out-of-the-box site headers are compatible with Viva Connections desktop.
 However, if you modify your SharePoint site to remove, or significantly change the site header, then these contextual actions may not be available to the user.
 > - Viva Connections desktop was originally announced as the [Home site app](https://techcommunity.microsoft.com/t5/microsoft-sharepoint-blog/the-home-site-app-for-microsoft-teams/ba-p/1714255).
 > - Viva Connections will become generally available in fall 2021 and will include enhancements to the overall configuration and deployment experience.
-> - The [Viva Connections desktop via PowerShell script](https://www.microsoft.com/download/confirmation.aspx?id=102888) is available now in the [Microsoft download center](https://www.microsoft.com/download/default.aspx).
+> - The [Viva Connections desktop PowerShell script](https://www.microsoft.com/download/confirmation.aspx?id=102888) is available now in the [Microsoft download center](https://www.microsoft.com/download/default.aspx).

 ## Watch how to create the app package and then upload it to Teams